phillippesamer/connected-subpartition-polytope/README.md

 # connected-subpartition
-Tools for inspecting facets of the connected k partition polytope of a graph: the convex hull of characteristic vectors of vertex subsets inducing k connected subgraphs
+Tools for inspecting facets of the connected k partition polytope of a graph: the convex hull of characteristic vectors of disjoint vertex subsets inducing k connected subgraphs.